 Your processed files will be stored on the storage medium of your choice: CD-ROM, DVD, BluRay, Thumb Drive (Flash Drive), M-Disc, or, for large orders, an external hard drive.
 You may indicate your choice of media when you fill out the Order Form/Packing List that you will receive from us when we are ready to receive your order.
 You can also receive multiple copies of your files, if you wish.

 We don't really scan your slides.
-Instead, we take each slide, clean it with a soft brush to remove dust and debris, and place it on an LED light-box and actually photograph it full-size with a macro-photography setup.
+Instead, we take each slide, clean it with a puff of air on each side to remove dust and debris, and place it on an LED light-box.
+We then actually photograph it full-size with a macro-photography setup.
 This avoids the artifacts that can be introduced by a scanner, and provides a higher resolution than almost any scanner.
-Essentially, it is like going back in time and re-shooting your slides with a modern digital camera.
+Essentially, it is the equivalent of going back in time and re-shooting your slides with a modern digital camera.

 We offer two categories of digitization service for your slides.
 The first, and most economical, is our "Image Only" service.
 This service consists of simply capturing the digital image of your slide, with no image post-processing at all.
 The cost for this service is just $0.30/slide.